256B.0622 Intensive rehabilitative mental health services.

 (7) The treatment team must provide interventions to promote positive interpersonal relationships.

 Subd.
-8. Medical assistance payment for intensive rehabilitative mental health services. (a) Payment for residential and nonresidential services in this section shall be based on one daily rate per provider inclusive of the following services received by an eligible recipient in a given calendar day: all rehabilitative services under this section, staff travel time to provide rehabilitative services under this section, and nonresidential crisis stabilization services under section 256B.0624.
+8. Medical assistance payment for intensive rehabilitative mental health services. (a) Payment for residential and nonresidential services in this section shall be based on one daily rate per provider inclusive of the following services received by an eligible recipient in a given calendar day: all rehabilitative services under this section and crisis stabilization services under section 256B.0624.

 (b) Except as indicated in paragraph (c), payment will not be made to more than one entity for each recipient for services provided under this section on a given day.
 If services under this section are provided by a team that includes staff from more than one entity, the team must determine how to distribute the payment among the members.